nus-cs2103/website-base/admin/tp-pe-bug-triaging-guidelines-fragment.md

 <div class="indented-level1">

-{{ icon_info }} If a bug qualifies for `response.NotInScope`, the dev team will not be penalized, but the bug reporter will earn a small amount of credit for reporting it.
+{{ icon_info }} If a bug qualifies for `response.NotInScope`, the dev team will not be penalized, but the bug reporter will earn a small amount of credit for reporting it.{% if cs2103 %}

+{{ icon_info }} If a bug matches an enhancement listed in the 'Appendix: Planned Enhancements' of the DG, that bug can be rejected (the tester should not have reported it at all).{% endif %}
 </div>
 </div>

-* ~~**You can reject bugs that you <tooltip content="i.e., the current behavior is same as AB3 and you had no reason to change it because the feature applies similarly to your new product">inherited</tooltip> from AB3.**~~ Even bugs inherited from AB3 are counted.
+* **Even bugs inherited from AB3 are counted**.
+As the current development team, you are responsible for all bugs in the product, irrespective of when it was created.

 * **If you can't reproduce the bug based on the _exact_ steps given in the bug report** but there is some indication of 'something wrong' (e.g., the bug report cites a behavior that shouldn't happen under normal use), you are expected to make a _reasonable_ effort to reproduce the bug yourself by experimenting with the information provided in the bug report.
 Reason: it will go against you if claim that the bug is not reproducible and yet someone else (the tester or a tutor) manages to conclusively prove the existence of the bug in a later phase.